Female Training Guide: Here you go, ladies

-For this exercise, you will need weights such as dumb bells, kettle bells, bars or barbells.
-Form is always very important.
+For this exercise, you will need weights such as dumbbells, kettlebells, bars, or barbells.
+The form is always very important.
 To begin, your legs have to be shoulder apart with the weight in front of you.

 To perform the exercise, lift the weight up while keeping your back straight and your head forward, in line with the back.
 You can either perform the move with your legs straight or with a slight bend.
 Your hands should be stretched out straight to lift the weights with your thumbs pointing inwards.